Loudspeaker: Placement

-In a typical rectangular listening room, the hard, parallel surfaces of the walls, floor and ceiling cause primary acoustic resonance nodes in each of the three dimensions: left-right, up-down and forward-backward.
-Furthermore, there are more complex resonance modes involving three, four, five and even all six boundary surfaces combining to create standing waves.
+In a typical rectangular listening room, the hard, parallel surfaces of the walls, floor and ceiling cause primary acoustic resonance nodes in each of the three dimensions: left–right, up–down and forward–backward.
+Furthermore, there are more complex resonance modes involving up to all six boundary surfaces combining to create standing waves.
 This is called speaker boundary interference response (SBIR).
 Low frequencies excite these modes the most, since long wavelengths are not much affected by furniture compositions or placement.
-The mode spacing is critical, especially in small and medium size rooms like recording studios, home theaters and broadcast studios.
+The mode spacing is critical, especially in small and medium-sized rooms like recording studios, home theaters and broadcast studios.
 The proximity of the loudspeakers to room boundaries affects how strongly the resonances are excited as well as affecting the relative strength at each frequency.
 The location of the listener is critical, too, as a position near a boundary can have a great effect on the perceived balance of frequencies.
-This is because standing wave patterns are most easily heard in these locations and at lower frequencies, below the Schroeder frequency – typically around 200–300 Hz, depending on room size.
+This is because standing-wave patterns are most easily heard in these locations and at lower frequencies, below the Schroeder frequency, depending on room size.

 Directivity

 Acousticians, in studying the radiation of sound sources have developed some concepts important to understanding how loudspeakers are perceived.
-The simplest possible radiating source is a point source, sometimes called a simple source.
+The simplest possible radiating source is a point source.
 An ideal point source is an infinitesimally small point radiating sound.
-It may be easier to imagine a tiny pulsating sphere, uniformly increasing and decreasing in diameter, sending out sound waves in all directions equally, independent of frequency.
+It may be easier to imagine a tiny pulsating sphere, uniformly increasing and decreasing in diameter, sending out sound waves in all directions equally.

 Any object radiating sound, including a loudspeaker system, can be thought of as being composed of combinations of such simple point sources.
-The radiation pattern of a combination of point sources is not the same as for a single source, but depends on the distance and orientation between the sources, the position relative to them from which the listener hears the combination, and the frequency of the sound involved.
-Using geometry and calculus, some simple combinations of sources are easily solved; others are not.
+The radiation pattern of a combination of point sources is not the same as for a single source but depends on the distance and orientation between the sources, the position relative to them from which the listener hears the combination, and the frequency of the sound involved.
+Using mathematics, some simple combinations of sources are easily solved.